GSA/digitalgov.gov/content/resources/prepare-recovery-respond-social-media-cyber-vandalism-toolkit.md

 ---
 date: 2024-02-20 17:50:00 -0500
-title: Prepare recovery respond social media cyber-vandalism toolkit
+title: Social media cyber-vandalism toolkit
 deck: How to prepare for, recover from, and respond to cyber incidents
 summary: Cyber-vandalism presents a serious challenge to online-based communication tools.
 This resource provides information for agency practitioners to prepare for, recover from, and respond to cyber-vandalism.

+aliases:
+  - /resources/readiness-recovery-response-social-media-cyber-vandalism-toolkit/

 # See all topics at https://digital.gov/topics
 topics:
   - security
   - social-media

 # See all authors at https://digital.gov/authors
 authors:
-  - toni-bonitto
+  - cathryn-camenzind

 slug: prepare-recovery-respond-social-media-cyber-vandalism-toolkit

-primary_image: cyber-security-and-privacy-golden-sikorka-istock-getty-images-1358866874
+primary_image:

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 # 2 -- highlighted
 weight: 1

 ---

 Cyber-vandalism presents a serious challenge to online-based communication tools.
 This resource provides information for agency practitioners to prepare for, recover from, and respond to cyber-vandalism.

 ## Readiness: Phase 1